 What Does the Bible Say About Divorce?

 Clearly God hates divorce (Malachi 2:16) because “What God has joined together, let man not separate . . .
 I tell you that anyone who divorces his wife, except for marital unfaithfulness, and marries another woman commits adultery” (Matthew 19:6, 9).
 Jesus said that, “Anyone who divorces his wife and marries another woman commits adultery against her.
 And if she divorces her husband and marries another man, she commits adultery” (Mark 10:11-12).
-Being unequally yoked with unbelievers was mentioned prior to marriage but God is just as clear that divorce is not permissible just because one is not a believer and the other is not.
+Being unequally yoked with unbelievers was mentioned prior to marriage but God is just as clear that divorce is not permissible just because one is a believer and the other is not.

 Paul writes, “If any brother has a wife who is not a believer and she is willing to live with him, he must not divorce her.
 And if a woman has a husband who is not a believer and he is willing to live with her, she must not divorce him” (1 Corinthians 7:12-13).
 There are many such marriages where a spouse is a believer and married to an unbeliever but this is not grounds for divorce.
 In fact, the believing spouse may lead such a life as to bring the unbelieving spouse to faith in Christ.
 First Corinthians chapter 7 is an excellent overview of marriage and sexual relationships for the single believer.
 Here Paul lays down the command “for all churches” to continue living and being married to the unbeliever.
 First Corinthians 7:17, 20 says, “Nevertheless, each person should live as a believer in whatever situation the Lord has assigned to them, just as God has called them.
 This is the rule I lay down in all the churches.
 Each person should remain in the situation they were in when God called them.”